tipsi/tipsi-stripe/README.md

 import stripe from 'tipsi-stripe'
 ```

 And initialize it with your Stripe credentials that you can get from [dashboard](https://dashboard.stripe.com).
-If you want to use Apple Pay you must provide your Merchant ID.
+If you want to use `Apple Pay` you must provide your `Merchant ID`.

 ```js
 stripe.init({